-The Ministry of Environment and Tourism (MET) and conservancies work together to monitor wildlife, with the Natural Resources Working Group of NACSO providing technical assistance.
+The Ministry of Environment, Forestry and Tourism (MEFT) and conservancies work together to monitor wildlife, with the Natural Resources Working Group of NACSO providing technical assistance.
 Wildlife populations are assessed annually by means of the game counts, aerial surveys, water hole surveys and information from game guard event books, which is collated nationally.

-Every aspect of wildlife utilisation is subject to strict regulation by the MET, and the Namibia Professional Hunting Association, NAPHA, works to promote and ensure ethical hunting and professional standards.
+Every aspect of wildlife utilisation is subject to strict regulation by the MEFT, and the Namibia Professional Hunting Association, NAPHA, works to promote and ensure ethical hunting and professional standards.

 Hunting versus poaching

 A clear distinction has to be made between legal and illegal hunting.
 Legal hunting is done according to quotas and regulation, and on conservancy land provides an income to communities.
 Illegal hunting is theft, whether it be poaching for the pot by locals, or the shooting of high value animals for elephant tusks, rhino horns or animal hides.
 Poaching and the illegal wildlife trade are theft from the communities that conserve wildlife and benefit from its legal utilisation.

 Conservancies that derive an income from trophy hunting contract professional hunters as partners, who bring clients to conservancies to hunt.
 Typically, a professional hunter, or PH, will be contracted to hunt a fixed quota of animals which must be paid for, whether they are hunted or not.
 Above that, payments are made for specific hunts of high value species.

 The Natural Resources Working Group of NACSO provides assistance to conservancies to negotiate contracts that are fair and legally binding.
 Trophy hunting in Namibia is organised by NAPHA, the Namibia Professional Hunting Association, and all hunters on conservancy land are members of the organisation.